StructuralNeurobiologyLab/SyConn/docs/super_segmentation_datasets.md

 In order to create a SuperSegmentationDataset from scratch one has to provide the agglomerated super voxel (SSV) defined as a dict (coming soon!; agglomeration_source; keys: SSV IDs and values: list of SVs) or stored as a
-KNOSSOS mergelist (text file; variable holding the path string: agglomeration_source) and parse it to the constructor (kwarg: 'sv_mapping').
+KNOSSOS mergelist (text file; variable holding the path string: agglomeration_source) and pass it to the constructor (kwarg: 'sv_mapping').

     ssd = ss.SuperSegmentationDataset(working_dir="/wholebrain/scratch/areaxfs3/",
                                       version="spgt", ssd_type="ssv",